AndyObtiva/abstract_feature_branch/README.md

 ### Per-User Feature Enablement

-It is possible to restrict enablement of features per specific users.
-This works in concert with having a feature enabled in features.yml (or one of the overrides like features.local.yml or environment variable overrides)
+It is possible to restrict enablement of features per specific users by setting a feature value to <code>per_user</code>.

 1. Use <code>toggle_features_for_user</code> in Ruby code to enable features per user ID (e.g. email address or database ID).
 This loads Redis client gem into memory and stores per-user feature configuration in Redis.
 In the example below, current_user is a method that provides the current signed in user (e.g. using Rails [Devise] (https://github.com/plataformatec/devise) library).